View some of our work below…

 - The inclusion of the VCSE sector into the GM Commissioning Academy programme;

 - The development of a VCSE commissioning framework to support commissioners.

-We are currently consulting with both commissioners and VCSE organisations on the draft of the VCSE Commissioning Framework of which the final version will be signed off in January 2020 by the Joint Commissioning Board.
+We consulted with both commissioners and VCSE organisations to develop the VCSE Commissioning Framework which was signed off by the Joint Commissioning Board in February 2020.

 In July 2021, a new preface was written for the framework, outlining its future in the context of: